netxms/netxms-doc/admin/appendix.rst

     - 0 (Always use name)
     - No
   * - Objects.Interfaces.UseIfXTable
     - Enable/disable the use of SNMP ifXTable instead of ifTable for interface configuration polling.
 See :ref:`snmp` for more information.
     - 1
     - No
+  * - Objects.NetworkMaps.DefaultBackgroundColor
+    - Default background color for new network map objects (as RGB value).
+    - 0xffffff
+    - No
   * - Objects.Nodes.CapabilityExpirationGracePeriod
     - Grace period (in seconds) for capability expiration after node recovered from unreachable state.
     - 3600
     - No
   * - Objects.Nodes.CapabilityExpirationTime
     - Time (in seconds) before capability (NetXMS Agent, SNMP, EtherNet/IP, etc) expires if node is not responding for requests via appropriate protocol.
     - 604800
     - No
   * - Objects.Nodes.FallbackToLocalResolver
     - Enable/disable fallback to server''s local resolver if node address cannot be resolved via zone proxy.
     - 0
     - No
   * - Objects.Nodes.ResolveDNSToIPOnStatusPoll